MaximeKjaer/kjaer.io/_posts/2016-09-23-algorithms.md

 - Instructions are executed one after another
 - Basic instructions (arithmetic, data movement, control) take constant O(1) time
-- We don’t worry about precision, although it is crucial in certain numerical applications
+- We don’t worry about numerical precision, although it is crucial in certain numerical applications

 We usually concentrate on finding the worst-case running time.
 This gives a guaranteed upper bound on the running time.
 Besides, the worst case often occurs in some algorithms, and the average is often as bad as the worst-case.